PMET-public/module-data-install/README.md

 **options** - Required when input is Multi or Select.
 Values to show, carriage return delimited

 **position** - Optional, Numeric.
 Indicates the position of the attribute within the Attribute Group

+### Customer Segments
+*File Name* - customer\_segments.csv

+This file is used to add and update customer segments.
+Because segements are complex, the method currently in use is to create a segment in a test enviornment and then export that data out of the database to put in the .csv file

+*Columns*

+**name** - Always required.
+Name of the segment shown in the UI and also the key used for updates.

+**site\_code** - Optional.
+Single site_code or comma delimited list for multiple sites.
+Will take the value from settings.csv if not provided.

+**description** - Optional.
+Description of the segment

+**is\_active** - Optional: Values = Y/N. Default = Y

+**apply\_to** - Optional.
+Defaults to 0.
+Accepted values 2= Apply to Visitors, 1= Apply to Registered Users

+**conditions_serialized** - Optional (but if you dont put anything in, then really whats the point?) - This is taken from the database magento_customersegment_segment.conditions_serialized column.
+Content will be run through the [**Content Substitution**](#content-substitution) process that will replace identifiers like product and customer attributes.
+ID values for Region and Country should remain in place as they should be consistant across installations.

 ### Categories
 *File Name* - categories.csv